MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_qos_capabilities.md

 If this flag is set, the network adapter and miniport driver supports the IEEE 802.1Qaz DCBX protocol.
 The DCBX protocol allows DCB parameters to be exchanged between two directly connected peers.
 This allows these peers to adapt and tune these parameters in order to optimize data transfer over the connection.
 For more information about this protocol, see <a href="https://msdn.microsoft.com/FEB3FDBB-8A3C-4907-A6D0-CB5E94BCFEFF">Overview of Data Center Bridging</a>.
 <div class="alert"><b>Note</b>  If this flag is set, the miniport driver must reject any send requests for DCBX packets.</div><div> </div>

-#### NDIS_QOS_CAPABILITIES_MACSEC_BYPASS_SUPPORTED

-If this flag is set, the network adapter supports the ability to bypass media access control security (MACsec) processing.
-For more information about MACsec, refer to the 802.1AE-2006 standard.

-#### NDIS_QOS_CAPABILITIES_STRICT_TSA_SUPPORTED

-If this flag is set, the network adapter supports the strict priority transmission selection algorithm (TSA).
-For more information about this algorithm, see <a href="https://msdn.microsoft.com/7C7A34CA-673C-4EFC-970D-08458AA83EAD">Strict Priority Algorithm</a>.
-<div class="alert"><b>Note</b>  In order to be compliant with DCB, the network adapter must support the strict priority TSA.</div><div> </div>

 ### -field MaxNumTrafficClasses